 If forking over a few crisp $20s to Junior feels a tad gauche, read on for a few ideas to dress up that gift of green and make it multiply.

 Give stocks, not stuff

 As Warren Buffett has said, now is the very best time to be an investor -- to be buying stocks.
 And with top-tier companies trading at ridiculously low multiples, consider this the mother of all clearance sales and a chance to help your loved ones -- particularly the little ones -- get in on the action.

-All right … it's not an Xbox or an iPhone.
-But when you explain to a kid that buying a share of a stock makes him or her a part owner of the company, watch the eyes light up.
-(A seat on the board, however, may have to wait until after the kid's old enough to drive.)
+All right, all right ... it's not an Xbox or an iPhone, but when you explain to a kid that buying a share of a stock makes her a part-owner of the company, watch her eyes light up.
+(A seat on the board may have to wait until after she's old enough to drive.)

-There are many ways to give the gift of stock to minors (here's a rundown of the basics ways to invest for your kids).
-If presentation is key, then presenting a child a framed stock certificate can be a nice touch.
+There are many ways to give the gift of stock to minors.
+(Here's a rundown of the basic ways to invest for your kids.)
+If presentation is key, presenting a child with a framed stock certificate can be a nice touch.
 However, you'll pay anywhere from $40 to $120 to get a paper certificate and another $30 to $120 to get it framed.
-(Oneshare.com is one of the cheapest options, but you'll still pay a pretty penny.)
+(Oneshare.com is one of the options here, but you'll still pay a hefty penny.)
 Instead, skip the fancy presentation (or handcraft your own), and invest the cash you'll save.

 Kid-oriented investments are everywhere

-As for what to buy with that gift of cash, why not get Junior's input on the decision?
-Point out how every moment of every day, he or she is presented with investment opportunities, from breakfast (General Mills
+As for what to buy with that gift of cash, why not get junior's input on the decision?
+Point out how every moment of every day, they're presented with investment opportunities, from breakfast (General Mills

-Can't decide between Disney, McDonald's, Target, or Wal-Mart?
+Can't decide between these?
 You can buy 'em all with iShares Dow Jones US Consumer Services Sector Index Fund

 It really is the thought that counts